eximius8/eximius8.github.io/docs/index.md

 ---

 ## 💼 Experience
-### Medical Developer – NEXUS / ASTRAIA, Ismaning, Germany
+### Software Developer – NEXUS / ASTRAIA, Ismaning, Germany
 *Nov 2021 – Present (3.5 years)*
 - Designed and implemented the FMF (Fetal Medicine Foundation) risk algorithm in Python to assess pregnancy complication risks
 - Developed a Django-based web application to host and deliver the FMF algorithm